ALL Parking Permits for Spring 2020 are available to order NOW at champlain.thepermitstore.com.

 - $90/semester for part-time

-- Zone 5: $170/semester for Radiography, Education and students who work late
+- Zone 5: $225/semester - for Education majors and students who work late

-- All permit holders may park in the satellite lots at The Miller Center @ Lakeside without having to obtain special permission.
+- ALL Zone 1, 3 and 4 permit holders may park in the 175 Lakeside Lot at any time without having to obtain special permission.

-- Evening commuter students with a Zone 1 permit can park in any available lot (except Perry Hall, Skiff Hall, Boardman Hall, Cushing, IDX or Finney Quad) or on-street zoned area after 4 p.m. for free, but the vehicle must have a Champlain parking permit of some kind.
+- Evening commuter students, displaying a valid Zone 1 permit, may park in any available zoned lot (except West Hall/Perry Hall, Boardman Hall, Cushing, IDX or Finney Quad) or on-street zoned area after 4 p.m. for free, but the valid Champlain permit must still be displayed at all times.

 Placement and Display